-In ISO/IEC 2510, software quality is divided in two broad dimensions: (1) product quality and (2) quality in use.
+In ISO/IEC 2510, software quality is divided into two broad dimensions: (1) product quality and (2) quality in use.

 Product quality decomposition

 Product quality relates to the static and dynamic properties of the software proper.
-It is divided in 8 characteristics:
+It is divided into 8 characteristics:

 - Functional Suitability